GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/viscoplasticity/ViscoModifiedCamClay/Example.rst

 Task
 ------------------------------------------------------------------

-The imposed axial strain loading/unloading periods, the lateral zero strain as well as the initial stress are defined in the ``Task`` block as
+The imposed axial strain loading/unloading periods, the lateral zero strain, and the initial stress are defined in the ``Task`` block as:

 .. literalinclude:: ../../../../../../../inputFiles/triaxialDriver/triaxialDriver_ViscoModifiedCamClay.xml
     :language: xml